Last updated on 2025-12-29

 Where the film falls flat though is in its pacing and structure.
 It doesn’t really build tension so much as it throws a bunch of stuff at the screen and hopes something sticks.
 There’s not much of a plot arc – it’s more like a sequence of ghost-related events happening to people who should really be spending their time applying for jobs instead of summoning spirits.

-The music is upbeat and playful, almost like the composer was told it was a romantic comedy.
-It’s another reminder that the movie isn’t here to give you nightmares.
-It’s here to make you laugh at a bunch of guys trying to fight a ghost with zero skills and even less common sense.
+The music is upbeat and playful too, almost like the composer was told it was a romantic comedy, and it’s another reminder that the movie isn’t here to give you nightmares, it’s here to make you laugh at a bunch of guys trying to fight a ghost with zero skills and even less common sense.

-Kapkapiii is a film that knows what it is and leans into the madness.
-It’s not trying to be more than a silly ride, and if you go in with that mindset, you might actually enjoy yourself a little bit.
+Kapkapiii is a film that knows what it is and leans into the madness, where it’s not trying to be more than a silly ride, and if you go in with that mindset, you might actually enjoy yourself a little bit.

 What I liked (And What I Didn’t like)